abik11/vue-cordova/README.md

 * Webpack

 ### Visual Studio Extensions and tools
+Any other IDE or text editor can be used to work with this project but with the following extensions for VS2017 it becomes a very handy IDE for hybrid-mobile development.
 It is recommended to install the following tools for VS2017:
 * Visual Studio Tools for Apache Cordova
 * Vue.js Pack 2017
 * WebPack Task Runner